Huntik: Secrets & Seekers: Broadcast

 In Italy, Rai Due first broadcast Huntik: Secrets & Seekers on 12 January 2009 at 7:25 a.m.
 In the United States, the first season premiered on The CW on 3 January 2009, nine days ahead of the Italian debut.
 Rainbow first released a trailer for the second season in July 2011.
 In Italy, the new season premiered on Rai Due on 17 September 2011.
 Rai Gulp replayed the episodes beginning on 22 September.
+In the UK, the programme aired on CITV.

 Following a 2011 purchase in which Viacom gained 30% ownership of Rainbow, Huntik was broadcast on Viacom's Nickelodeon channels worldwide, including Nicktoons in the United States.
-The second season made its American premiere on Nicktoons, and the full episodes were distributed on Nicktoons' website.
+The second season made its American premiere on Nicktoons, and the full episodes were uploaded on Nicktoons' website.

 Reception

 In 2009, Will Wade of Common Sense Media wrote that the series "is fun to watch ... if you don't ask too many questions.
 The action sequences are exciting, the Titans are fearsome, the story is interesting, and the animation is lush and beautiful."
 Reviewing the show's first DVD release, Mark Beresford of Impulse Gamer positively compared the show's adventure-focused story to the Tintin animations.
 He commented that the episodes "are pretty addictive and will leave you wanting to get your hands on the rest of the series."